mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/extensibility.md

 * Many Mendix developers use IntelliJ IDEA.
 IntelliJ enables you to import Eclipse projects, so by selecting **Deploy for Eclipse** in the Mendix Modeler, you will also be able to do all your custom Java actions coding in IntelliJ.
 * Widget developers can benefit from the [Widget Generator](https://docs.mendix.com/howto/custom-widget-development/scaffold-a-widget-with-the-yeoman-widget-generator) to quickly scaffold a new Mendix widget.
 This supports a number of commonly used JavaScript tools, like Yeoman, NodeJS, and Grunt.
 As this relies on common tools, you can edit your JavaScript widgets using a number of popular JavaScript IDEs, such as Brackets and WebStorm.

-## 4 What Open Standards Does Mendix support?
+## 4 What Open Standards Does Mendix Support?

 Mendix strongly adopts open standards to support seamless integration of the platform and applications built on the platform as well as to support the exchange of design artifacts.